 This weekend I went to see pop-up opera performed at the Asylum Chapel in Peckham.
 These people travel around England performing opera at unusual venues, making the venue part of the performance.

 Maybe not one for the opera purists but I really enjoyed it and I love how they adapted the subtitles to make it into a modern social media story.

-The opera performed was Mozart’s The Abduction, which tells the story of two men rescuing their girlfriends from a Turkish harem.
+The opera was Mozart’s The Abduction, which tells the story of two men rescuing their girlfriends from a Turkish harem.

 I walk past this place a lot and always assumed it had been a lunatic asylum back in its day (being as it’s called Asylum chapel and is situated on Asylum road).
 Actually it was originally built for pub landlords to retire (yes seriously); it was basically an old folks home for the pub trade in the days before the welfare state.

 Sarah’s useless fact for today: thanks to the presence of some actual opera enthusiasts (real opera I suspect) I now know what a Baroque opera is (it was written between 1600-1750).
-This is information I intend to drop into conversation throughout the week.
+This is information I intend to casually drop into conversation throughout the week.